anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePremiumFinanceLiteApi.md

 <a id="secureepflitequotesgeneratepost"></a>
 # **SecureEpfliteQuotesGeneratePost**
-> PFLiteGenerateQuoteResponse SecureEpfliteQuotesGeneratePost (string xApiKey, string xAppKey, float xVersion, string origin, PFLiteSecureQuoteRequest? pFLiteSecureQuoteRequest = null)
+> PFGenerateQuoteResponse SecureEpfliteQuotesGeneratePost (string xApiKey, string xAppKey, decimal xVersion, string origin, PFLiteSecureQuoteRequest? pFLiteSecureQuoteRequest = null)

 This API is used to generate the quote from the provider.